-Associate Director of Teaching of History Program and Clinical Associate Professor
+Clinical Professor and Associate Director of Teaching of History Program

 601 S Morgan St.

-She was a contributing curriculum developer for History Alive!
+Peters was a contributing curriculum developer for History Alive!
 The United States (Teachers’ Curriculum Institute, 2002) and a contributing writer for World Geography(Pearson, 2008).
 She also created curriculum for the History of Medicine Division (HMD) at the National Library of Medicine (NLM) online exhibition program, Surviving and Thriving: AIDS, Politics, and Culture (2013).
 She has reviewed curriculum in The History Teacher and has served as a co-editor of SPACE, an online journal sponsored by the SLCEC to promote research and reflection on civic engagement.